Liouvillian topology and nonreciprocal dynamics in open Floquet chains

 \subsection{Topology of open quantum Floquet chains}

-Including the quantum jumps, this simple relation in Eq.~(\ref{eqn:F_product}) gets destroyed because the translation invariance with respect to $\Delta$ is lost.
+Including the quantum jumps, this simple relation in Eq.~\eqref{eqn:F_product} gets destroyed because the translation invariance with respect to $\Delta$ is lost.
 Indeed, for our simple model, we find that for each $k$, the quantum jumps pose a low-rank perturbation to the Lindblad-Floquet propagator since it only acts on $\Delta=0$ (see Appendix \ref{app:vectorization}).
-The spectrum of low rank perturbations, that is, of matrices of the form $A + \delta A$ where $\delta A$ has low rank, is an active field of mathematical research \cite{Kato1995,Benaych-Georges2011,Mehl2011,Tao2013,Bordenave2024}.
+The spectrum of low rank perturbations, that is, of matrices of the form $A + \delta A$, where $\delta A$ has low rank, is an active field of mathematical research \cite{Kato1995,Benaych-Georges2011,Mehl2011,Tao2013,Bordenave2024}.
 In several studied cases, the majority of eigenvalues are only weakly affected, whereas a few eigenvalues are shifted far away from the bulk spectrum.
 For low-rank perturbations on a non-normal matrix, such a simple picture generally does not hold, as the entire spectrum may be shifted.
 Nevertheless, even though $\F(k)$ is generally not a normal matrix, our numerical studies show that at most two outliers $o_\pm(k)$ appear for each $k$ (cf.~Figs.~\ref{fig:scatter_plots} and \ref{fig:specLambda}).

-The appearance of a dominant outlier, as it can be seen in Fig.~\ref{fig:specLambda}, is demonstrated by continuously switching on jump terms within the Lindblad master equation, i.e.~we define
+The appearance of a dominant outlier, as it can be seen in Fig.~\ref{fig:specLambda}, is demonstrated by continuously switching on jump terms within a generalized Lindblad master equation:

-where $\L_\lambda, H_\mathrm{NH}$ and $\gamma_\kappa$ formally depend on the time $t$, and the Floquet propagator $\F_\lambda$ similar to before (see Eq.~(\ref{eq:Floquet_propagator})).
-In Fig.~\ref{fig:specLambda} one can see that as $\lambda$ goes from 0 to 1, two outlier curves $o_\pm(k)$ appear while the bulk spectrum remains essentially unchanged.
+where $\L_\lambda, H_\mathrm{NH}$, and $\gamma_\kappa$ formally depend on the time $t$, and the definition of the Floquet propagator $\F_\lambda$ is similar to Eq.~\eqref{eq:Floquet_propagator}.
+Figure \ref{fig:specLambda} shows that, as $\lambda$ goes from 0 to 1, two outlier curves $o_\pm(k)$ appear, while the bulk spectrum remains essentially unchanged.
 One of those outliers $o_+(k)$ eventually dominates the spectrum and thus the dynamics.
 However, there are also parameter combinations where the bulk spectrum and outliers are comparable in magnitude as seen in Fig.~\ref{fig:scatter_plots}.

-However, there are also parameter combinations where the bulk spectrum and outliers are comparable in magnitude as it can be seen in Fig.~\ref{fig:scatter_plots}.
-In this case, we do not a priori know which states carry the transport, since the eigenstates of the Liouvillian are not necessarily physical density matrices and can also represent coherences between states, which do not correspond to direct transport processes.
-We define the winding number of an individual band $\eta_a(k)$ by